googleapis/google-cloud-python/packages/google-cloud-videointelligence/README.rst

     $ pip install --upgrade google-cloud-videointelligence

-Fore more information on setting up your Python development environment, such as installing ``pip`` on your system, please refer to `Python Development Environment Setup Guide`_ for Google Cloud Platform.
+For more information on setting up your Python development environment, such as installing ``pip`` and ``virtualenv`` on your system, please refer to `Python Development Environment Setup Guide`_ for Google Cloud Platform.

 .. _Python Development Environment Setup Guide: https://cloud.google.com/python/setup